Publicado en

 Martillo de carpintero fabricado con madera recuperada y metal oxidado clavando una tabla con código QR-DPP; simboliza la integración de construcción sostenible, tecnología y economía circular en un campo verde al atardecer.

-What information should a DPP under construction contain
+What information should a DPP contain?

 Although definitive technical standards are still under development, DPPs are expected to include at least: